Host a Student

 Interest form is open.

-Applications are open and due August 14th.
+Host family applications are open.
 We’re excited to get to know each and every one of you!

 Host family interviews and application review.
 Also includes home tours, background checks, and further information.

-Final family selections are notified!
+Final families are notified!
 Host onboarding begins.
-In some cases, families will be notified of the option to be a backup host family.
+In some cases, families will be notified of the option to serve as a backup host family.

 Students are matched with their host families!